chrisant996/clink/docs/clink.md

 When displaying possible completions, flag matches are only shown if the flag character has been input (so `command ` and <kbd>Alt</kbd>+<kbd>=</kbd> would list only non-flag matches, or `command -` and <kbd>Alt</kbd>+<kbd>=</kbd> would list only flag matches).

+If a command doesn't have an argmatcher but is a doskey macro, Clink automatically expands the doskey macro and looks for an argmatcher for the expanded command.
+A macro like `gco=git checkout $*` automatically reuses a `git` argmatcher and produces completions for its `checkout` argument.
+However, it only expands the doskey macro up to the first `$`, so complex aliases like `foo=app 2$gnul text $*` or `foo=$2 $1` might behave strangely.

 ### More Advanced Stuff

 #### Linking Parsers